E. T. The Extra-Terrestrial

 Since the movie’s release, critics have been dusting off their supply of shiny phrases, comparing the film to such classics as “Peter Pan” and “The Wizard of Oz,” and delving into the childhood of director Steven Spielberg for clues to the source of all this summertime magic.

-WATCH IT NOW: Stream or buy E.T. on disc
+WATCH IT NOW: Stream it now, or buy this movie on disc

 “The best Disney film Disney never made,” said Variety.
 “One of the funniest, sweetest love stories in movie history,” exulted The Washington Post.
 “An all-around great movie,” said lemonade salesman Jeffrey, after seeing it for the fourth time.